-New borough-wide strategy supporting adults with a learning disability to be approved
+New borough-wide strategy supporting adults with a learning disability is approved

-Telford & Wrekin Council’s cabinet is to be asked on 23 September 2021 to approve a borough-wide four-year strategy helping adults with a learning disability to live well and enjoy a full life, as independently as possible.
+Telford & Wrekin Council’s cabinet approved a borough-wide four-year strategy helping adults with a learning disability to live well and enjoy a full life, as independently as possible.

 A borough-wide four-year strategy for people with a learning disability has been developed by the Council and its partners following extensive engagement activities throughout the last year with over 460 responses received – including from people with learning disabilities and their families as well as carers, advocates and staff from various organisations supporting people with learning disabilities.